Send files between two computers over the internet

 Does it work across different networks and countries?

 Yes.
-The pairing code exists specifically for this case: two computers that aren't on the same local network connect directly, peer-to-peer, wherever each one is in the world, falling back to an encrypted relay only when a direct path isn't possible.
+The pairing code exists specifically for this case: two computers that aren't on the same local network, wherever each one is in the world.
+That route runs over an encrypted TURN relay rather than a direct link, and it does so deliberately: Relayium takes the relay so that getting past NATs and firewalls never depends on a direct path being available.

 Is there a limit on file size or how many files I can send?